intergiro/developer-portal/docs/merchant/verification/create.md

 \
 <img :src="$withBase('/assets/img/merchant/verification/3dflow.png')" alt="3dsecure">

-If a verification error is returned, a frontend iframe has to be rendered based on the data in the verification error as specified in the Frontend iframe section below.
-During one verification cycle this may have to be done several times.
+If a verification error is returned from the verification endpoint, a frontend iframe has to be rendered based on the data in the verification error, as specified in the [Frontend iframe](./create.html#frontend-iframe) section below.

+During one verification cycle, 3D secure may have to be done several times.
+They can either be without any user interaction and therefore hidden or they can involve some kind of user interaction.

 ### Frontend iframe

 A frontend iframe is rendered in the cardholder browser, for the purpose of authentication.
 The `details` in the verification error specifies how the iframe should be rendered.
 Whether the iframe should be rendered visible or not is determined by the `visible` property of the `details` in the verification error response.
-Inside the iframe there must be a form that posts the data to the url specified in the verification error response with the HTML iframe as the target.
+Inside the iframe there must be a form that posts the data to the url specified in the verification error response, with the HTML iframe as the target.
 How the data should be added to the form depends on the type.

 ### Method
 If the verification error response field `response.content.details.data.type` is `"method"`, the following procedure should be performed.